-Number of Times Task Needs to be Successfully Performed: 2 (1 dog, 1 cat) -- --- ----------- ------ --
+Number of Times Task Needs to be Successfully Performed: 2 (1 c dog, 1 cat) -- -------- -------------

 - 1. Task Verification Form for Clean Ears in a Dog and a Cat skill, signed by the Clinical Mentorship supervisor. - 2.
-One video showing the student cleaning the external ear of a dog.
-The video should clearly show the student administering the cleansing solution, massaging and cleaning the ear. - 3.
-One video showing the student cleaning the external ear of a cat.
-The video should clearly show the student administering the cleansing solution, massaging and cleaning the ear.
+One video showing the student cleaning the external ears of a dog.
+The video should clearly show the student administering the cleansing solution, massaging and cleaning the ears. - 3.
+One video showing the student cleaning the external ears of a cat.
+The video should clearly show the student administering the cleansing solution, massaging and cleaning the ears.